0xc0ffe1/imageToText/README.md

 # imageToText
 The program takes a filename as argv[1].
-Output file is out.txt locted at the same directory as the executable.
+The output file is out.txt locted at the same directory as the executable.